ryssbowh/craft-themes/DEVELOPERS.md

     $event->add(new MyCacheStrategy);
 });
 ```
+Strategy classes must implement `BlockCacheStrategyInterface` and their options extend `BlockCacheStrategyOptions`;

 To hook in the backend Vue system, register a js file with a bundle :
 ```